leonidboykov/getmoe/README.md

 # Get Moe [WIP]

-Get Moe -- is a REST client for image boards, such as Moebooru and Danbooru.
+Get Moe &ndash; is a REST client for image boards, such as Moebooru and Danbooru.
 The goal of the project is to provide APIs for the most well-known image boards (boorus).
 This project started for the purpose of researching of various characters popularity, rather than image grabbing, however save feature is also available.

 ## Supported Boards